frequency-chain/frequency/README.md

 ### All in Docker Container

-:exclamation: Currently does not work on M\* series MacOs laptops.
+:exclamation: Currently does not work on M\* series MacOS laptops.
 See https://github.com/LibertyDSNP/frequency/issues/432

 Start: